Einbeck beer barrel path - Barrel 8: Of devastating fires and new brewing energy

 Well, has your little beer trip made you thirsty?

-You are now at the end of the beer path at the square Neustädter Kirchplatz.
-This is where our heart lies: In the Einbecker Brauhaus.
+You’ve now reached the end of the Beer Trail at Neustädter Kirchplatz.
+This is where our beer heart beats today: at the Einbecker Brauhaus.

-But once again a look back: For a long time the citizens who owned houses with brewing rights brewed all the beer for their own needs and for export, in their houses.
-After the Thirty Years’ War, they started to make a common cause: They built a first community brewery at this place.
-Later on, two more followed.
-In 1794, all three community breweries were joined in one building that was destructed by a great fire in 1826.
-But was that a reason to give up brewing?
-By no means was that what the citizens of Einbeck wanted!
-Until the brewhouse was newly built (1846) people simply continued brewing in the brewery’s cellar that had been spared.
+But let’s take a look back: For a long time, citizens with brewing rights brewed all the beer for their own consumption and for export right in their homes.
+After the Thirty Years’ War, they began to join forces: they built the first communal brewery right here on this square.
+Two more followed later.
+In 1794, all three communal breweries were consolidated into a single building, which was destroyed by a major fire in 1826.
+But was that a reason to give up brewing beer?
+The people of Einbeck had no intention of doing so!
+Until a new brewhouse was built (1846), they simply continued brewing in the preserved cellar.

 Good to know